Region: Clifton, Bristol, England

 Above The Slidey Rock on the cliff edge you will get to see the magnificent ‘Clifton Suspension Bridge‘, for us it was a bit of a grey day, and there was a bit of fog, so I think on a beautiful sunny day this would be an awesome sight, but we still spent a bit of time up there looking at the bridge, over the edge of the cliff and the Observatory.

-It’s easier to then turn around and walk back the way we came up to this bit and once back on the road, there no missing the bridge really, but turn right and you just simply follow the pedestrian path all the way across.
+It’s easier to turn around and walk back the way we came up to this bit and once back on the road, there no missing the bridge really, but turn right and you just simply follow the pedestrian path all the way across.
 I’m not good with heights at all, and we did stop a few times to look over the edge and I got to be honest my knees did wobble a bit, but it’s a great experience, and you soon get used to it.

 You also get magnificent views up and down the Avon Gorge and in front of you to the right you will see ‘Leigh Woods’, which is where we are heading too.